derrick1174/HEBAutoOrderingProject/README.md

 # HEBAutoOrderingProject
-A personal example project I attempted to integrate an automatic ordering subsystem for HEB's Curbside system.
+A personal example project I attempted to integrate into an automatic ordering subsystem for HEB's Curbside system.

 # Background
 I made this while applying for an entry-level position at HEB's Digital branch.
 I came up with the idea while applying and wanting to solve a problem relevant to this application.